h12w/teff/SPEC.md

     teff_file    ::= list EOF
     list         ::= node*
-    node         ::= annotation* (value | reference) (start list end)?
+    node         ::= annotation* (value_list | reference)
+    value_list   ::= value (start list end)?

 Extensions
 ----------
-In this section, extensions for annotations & common data types are specified.
-These definitions should cover almost all built-in types and some of the important types in the standard libraries.
+In this section, extensions for `annotation`, `reference`, `list` and `value` are defined to represent major data types, including almost all built-in types and some of the important types in the standard libraries.

 ### Type annotation

-TEFF can optionally represent data type by type annotation.
+TEFF can optionally specify data types by type annotations.

     type_annotation ::= "#" spaces? type_label
     ---------------     --- ------------------